dathanki/NightHunt/README.md

 ## Overview
-Using HaxeFlixel, an API built on Haxe, we can create beautiful complex 2D games, for my project within an academic course i dicded to create a Halloween themed platformer game.
+Using HaxeFlixel, an API built on Haxe, we can create beautiful complex 2D games, for my project within an academic course i decided to create a Halloween themed platformer game.

 ## Features
 - Its got point collection